kaimhall/portfolio/sql/index.md

 # Sql

-This material presents first few router used in routing
+This material presents a router i wrote.
+It is used in routing
-SQL queries.
+SQL queries for a blog app.
 Below router sends get request for certain
 userid address.
 User is then searched by primarykey.
-Blogs (object) written by user are in response also.
+Blogs (object) written by the user are in the response also.

 ```sql
 router.get('/:id', async (req, res) => {